kmskpraveen/Learning-React-redux/redux-demo/Readme.md

 - Specify how the app's state changes in response to actions sent to the store
 - Function that accepts state anf action as arguements, and returns the next state of the application
 - (previousState, action) => newState

+## Redux Store
+One store for the entire application
+### Responsibilities
+- Holds application state
+- Allows access to state via getState()
+- Allows state to be updated via dispatch(action)
+- Registers listeners via subscribe(listener)
+- Handles unregistering of listeners via the function returned by subscribe(listener)